LetsScrapeData/scraper/topics/login.md

 * example: [template 10052](/examples/tid10052)

 ### How to use state data
-* capName: state data is automatically injected into context
+If login is required, you need to set the capName of the template.
+Before executing the template, the state data of the corresponding capability will be automatically injected into the browser and API context.
-* cookies: automatic use in browser; get_cookie in API
+* cookies: automatically takes effect in browser context; refer to action_setvar_get.get_cookie in API context
-* localStorage: automatic use in browser; get_storage in API
+* localStorage: automatically takes effect in browser context; refer to action_setvar_get.get_storage in API context
-* HTTP headers: mainly used for [APIs](/toppics/api)
+* HTTP headers: used for [API](/toppics/api) request in API context
-* user data: other session data that can be used to controll data scraping
+* user data: other session data that can be used to controll data scraping, that can be accessed through the [variable userData](/reference/variable)
 * examples:
   * how to use state data in browser: [template 10053](/topics/tid10053)
   * how to use state data in API: [template 10054](/topics/tid10054)